Honda CR-V Won’t Start? Here’s Why And How To Fix

 This plunger performs two concurrent functions.
 It causes the pinion gear to jut out and mesh with the engine’s flywheel.
 At the same time, it connects two contactor switches, completing the circuit to the motor.

 When you release the key, it cuts off the starting circuit.
 The solenoid no longer receives current (that is, it’s de-energized).
-Because of this, the pinion gear returns to its idle position, and the starter motor stops generating power.
+Because of this, the pinion gear returns to its inactive position, and the starter motor stops generating power.

-The motor is now running.
+The engine is now running.

 What’s Going Wrong When A Honda CR-V Isn’t Starting?